alans-ciant/Kony-Messaging-Service-KonyStudio/README.md

 ====================

 Application to showcase the featues of Kony Messaging Service:
-- registering a user as an audience member
+- Registering a user as an audience member
-- subscribing to the email,push & sms messages.
+- Subscribing to the email,push & sms messages.

 # To run this app